-Be sure to purchase Insurance or be sure that it is covered on your homeowner's policy.
-If a student leaves their iPad in their locker, they must be sure to lock the locker.
+Be sure to purchase Insurance or be sure that it is covered on your homeowner's policy if lost or stolen.
+Student should NEVER leave their iPad in their locker.

-If your iPad has been lost, stolen or damaged, you can request a loaner iPad from the Technology Office.
+If your iPad has been lost, stolen or damaged, and is in the process of being repaired or a new iPad purchased, you can request a loaner iPad from the Technology Office.
 Please follow the following steps:

 Obtain a Loaner iPad Application form from the Technology Office or from the link below.